 When a new rotation occurs, it is wise to play a few games with each champ.
 Knowing what each champ is capable of will be useful even if you hate how they play and never intend on using them.
 For example, Karthus has a skill that does damage to every enemy champion, regardless of location!
 If you know this, then you can be a jerk and take Soraka (who has a skill that heals all allied champions).

 5. Do read guides.

 There are multiple ways to play a champion.
 This combination of skills, runes, masteries and items is called a "build" and are the general strategies for any champion.
-The recommended items in the game store are not always accurate, and the order you level skills can have a big impact on how the early stages of the game play out.
-Sites like Mobafire
+The recommended items in the game store are not always ideal, and the order you level skills can have a big impact on how the early stages of the game play out.
+Sites like LolKing

 Watch this first.